Towards the continuum limit of a $(1+1)$d quantum link Schwinger model

-\paragraph{Mass spectrum from the QLM --} The massive Schwinger model is considerably simpler than QED in two or three dimensions due to the absence of magnetic interactions and the strong constraints of Gauss' law.
-As a consequence, both the weak and strong coupling limits, $e/m = 0$ and $e/m=\infty$, respectively, are exactly solvable, and analytic expansions around these limits~\cite{Hamer:1997dx,sriganesh2000new} can be used for benchmarking the extrapolation.
+\paragraph{Mass spectrum from the QLM --} The massive Schwinger model is considerably simpler than QED in higher dimensions due to the absence of magnetic interactions and the strong Gauss' law constraints.
+Consequently, both the weak and strong coupling limits, $e/m = 0$ and $e/m=\infty$, respectively, are exactly solvable, and analytic expansions around these limits~\cite{Hamer:1997dx,sriganesh2000new} can be used for benchmarking the extrapolation.
 Our principal numerical methods are exact diagonlization (ED) (using the Python package QuSpin~\cite{weinberg2019quspin}) and variational techniques based on infinite Matrix Product States (iMPS)~\cite{zauner2018variational,haegeman2012variational} directly in the thermodynamic limit.
 To perform ED, we derive an equivalent spin model constrained by a projector $\mathcal{P}$ on neighboring gauge link configurations allowed by Gauss' law.
-The resulting Hamiltonian has the form (see SM):
+The resulting Hamiltonian has the form (see Sec II in the SM):

-For $S=1/2$, this reduces to a constrained model of hard-core bosons~\cite{Fendley2004}, sometimes referred to as PXP model, whose total number of allowed states can be analytically counted~\cite{Turner2018}, and is believed to be the simplest model to explain the anomalous thermalization observed in the 51-Rydberg atom experiment~\cite{bernien2017probing}.
-Extending the analysis in \cite{Turner2018}, we derive an analytic expression for the dimension of the physical Hilbert subspace, given by (see SM)
+For $S=1/2$, this reduces to a constrained model of hard-core bosons~\cite{Fendley2004}, sometimes referred to as PXP model, whose total number of allowed states can be analytically counted~\cite{Turner2018}, and which is believed to explain the anomalous thermalization observed in the 51-Rydberg atom experiment~\cite{bernien2017probing}.
+The relation between a PXP model and the spin-1/2 QLM was first noted in \cite{surace2020lattice}, which we generalize here to arbitrary $S$.
+Moreover, we extend the analysis of \cite{Turner2018}, and derive an analytic expression for the dimension of the physical Hilbert subspace, given by (see SM)